-These basic statistical terms are extremely important in the GRE.
+These basic statistical terms are extremely important on the GRE.

 Strictly speaking, a list and a set have different meanings.
-The elements in a list are ordered, whereas the elements in a set can be in any order.
-These terms are almost always interchangeable unless we’re working with probabilities.
+The elements in a list are ordered, while the elements in a set can be in any order.
+On the GRE, these terms are usually interchangeable unless you’re working with probability.

 Let’s go through some examples.

-The mode is the most frequently occurring number in the set.
+The mode is the number that appears most often.

 What is the mode of Set A ?